bupstash-put

 for a description of how to use send logging for efficient incremental uploads.

-When send logging is enabled bupstash will checkpoint the log every BUPSTASH_CHECKPOINT_BYTES
+When send logging is enabled, bupstash will checkpoint approximately every BUPSTASH_CHECKPOINT_SECONDS.

 to be resent over the network.
-The default value of this option is 1073741824, which is 1 GiB.
+The default value of this option is 600, which is 10 minutes.

 EXAMPLES